- Contact information

-Any resident in active service with the U.S. Armed Forces stationed outside Wisconsin, and who is on furlough or leave, may obtain a turkey permit for any zone and time period, without the need to go through the normal application and drawing process.
+Any resident in active service with the U.S. Armed Forces stationed outside Wisconsin, and who presents their military I.D. and leave papers, may obtain a turkey permit for any zone and time period, without the need to go through the normal application and drawing process.

 To obtain a turkey carcass tag, contact DNR Customer Service at 1-888-936-7463.

-Any resident in active service with the U.S. Armed Forces stationed outside Wisconsin, who is on furlough or leave, may purchase a sturgeon spearing license after the October 31 deadline, through the end of the open season for spearing sturgeon.
+Any resident in active service with the U.S. Armed Forces stationed outside Wisconsin, who presents their military I.D. and leave papers, may purchase a sturgeon spearing license after the October 31 deadline, through the end of the open season for spearing sturgeon.

 - The U.S. Army, including the WACS

 - The U.S. Air Force, including the WAFS